imosiichuk/scylla-db-cloud-playwright/README.md

 ```shell
 npx playwright test --reporter=html
 ```
-Upon successful completion of this command, you can open the HTM report by running command:
+Upon successful completion of this command, you can open the HTML report by running command:
 ```shell
 npx playwright show-report
 ```